 Another easy-to-understand method for explanation is doing it through an example.
 We take some input data and explain what happens with it during the process, step by step.

 If the model is too complex, we may simplify it and explain the way it works on a simplified model.

 Black-box method example

-For the black-box method example, we’ll use a three layer network.
-Each layer is a dense.
+For the black-box method example, we’ll use a three-layer network.
+Each layer is dense.
 It’s simple, but still complex enough to be considered a black-box method, even if we achieve almost 99% of accuracy.

 We can draw the weights of the layers.
 It’s very hard or even impossible to interpret them.

 The code above will produce about tens of lines like the one below: